apache/cordova-docs/docs/en/edge/guide/overview/index.md

 over the other.
 For this reason, you should understand both workflows so that you can use the best tool for the best situation.

-The two main workflows that are supported are:
+The two main workflows that are supported are the _Web Project Dev_ workflow and the _Native Platform Dev_ workflow.

-* Web Project Dev
+### Web Project Dev

 You can think of the first workflow as the _Web Project Dev_ workflow.
 You should use this workflow when you want to create a Cordova application that runs on